 A parenting plan is one of the essential documents to submit to the court when going through a divorce with minor children or seeking child custody.
-You can either submit a parenting plan on your own, explaining why you’re seeking sole custody of your child, or a joint parenting plan with your child’s other parent, outlining how you will share the responsibilities of raising your child.
+You can either submit a parenting plan in Iowa on your own, explaining why you’re seeking sole custody of your child, or a joint parenting plan with your child’s other parent, outlining how you will share the responsibilities of raising your child, including how major decisions will be made and how those choices may affect the child.

 For a parenting plan in Iowa to be approved by a family court judge, it must contain several key pieces of information, including physical and legal custody designations, communication and dispute resolution guidelines, and financial responsibilities.